Josh Williams (politician)

 Josh Williams (born 1984) is an American politician who is a Republican member of the Ohio House of Representatives representing the 44th district.
-He was first elected November 8, 2022, and assumed office January 1, 2023.
-He is the first Black Republican to be elected to the Ohio House in 50 years.
+He was first elected on November 8, 2022, and assumed office January 1, 2023.
+He is the first Black Republican to be elected to the Ohio House in 50 years and the first Black majority whip in Ohio's history.

-Williams is a candidate for the U.S. House of Representatives in the 2026, seeking the Republican nomination for Ohio's 9th congressional district.
+Williams was a candidate for the U.S. House of Representatives in the 2026 election, unsuccessfully seeking the Republican nomination for Ohio's 9th congressional district.

 Biography

-Williams dropped out of high school at the age of 18 in order to work to support his son.
+Williams dropped out of high school at the age of 18 when he became homeless.
 He later suffered a serious back injury after falling over thirty feet while working.
-This incident left him disabled for six years as he underwent numerous surgical procedures.
-After getting a GED, he started college at the age of 30, and five years later, he graduated from University of Toledo College of Law and became a practicing attorney and professor at Adrian College.
+This incident left him disabled for several years as he underwent numerous surgical procedures and years of physical therapy to learn how to walk again without assistance.
+After getting a GED, he started college at the age of 30, and five years later, he graduated from University of Toledo College of Law and became a practicing attorney, professor at Adrian College.

 Career

 In July 2023, Williams was one of the lead sponsors of a bill that would ban drag performances from any venue where minors could be present.

-In December 2024, Williams was the lead sponsor of a bill that would make it a felony to plant a flag at Ohio Stadium in response to the flag planting incident at Ohio State after a loss to rival Michigan on November 30, 2024.
+This bill was reintroduced in 2025, where it passed the House.
+It did not pass the Ohio Senate.

 In January 2025, Williams was sworn in and serves as a whip for Ohio's 136th General Assembly.
+During the 136th General Assembly, Williams introduced over 100 pieces of legislation, setting a record for the most pieces of legislation introduced during one General Assembly in Ohio.
+These pieces of legislation included, but are not limited to: a bill to require local law enforcement to cooperate with the federal immigration enforcement; a bill to increase the penalty for human trafficking and trafficking-related crimes; a bill to require photo ID verification to access online pornography; and bills aimed at targeting the benefits cliff in Ohio’s welfare programs.